dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/databricks-configs.md

 <VersionBlock firstVersion="1.7">

-### Selecting compute per model
+## Selecting compute per model

-Beginning in version 1.7.2, you can assign which compute to use on a per-model basis.
+Beginning in version 1.7.2, you can assign which compute resource to use on a per-model basis.
+For SQL models, you can select a SQL Warehouse (serverless or provisioned) or an all purpose cluster.
+For details on how this feature interacts with python models, see [Specifying compute for Python models](#specifying-compute-for-python-models).
 To take advantage of this capability, you will need to add compute blocks to your profile:

 <File name='profile.yml'>